10 Jul Saint Rufina and Saint Secunda, Virgins, Martyrs

 Their place of burial was at the ninth milestone of the Via Cornelia, as is stated in the Berne manuscript of the “Martyrologium Hieronymianum” (ed.
 De Rossi-Duchesne, 89).
 These martyrs are also recorded in the Itineraries of the seventh century as on the road just mentioned (De Rossi, “Roma sotterranea”, I, 18283).
 Pope Damasus erected a church over the grave of the saints.
 The town on this spot named after St. Rufina became the see of one of the suburbicarian dioceses that was later united with Porto (cf. Allard, “Histoire des Persécutions”:, III, 96).
 (1)

-Image: Martyrdom of Saints Secunda (Seconda) and Rufina, artist: Pier Francesco Mazzucchelli, circa: between 1620 and 1625 (3)
+Image: Crop of Martyrdom of Saints Secunda (Seconda) and Rufina, artist: Pier Francesco Mazzucchelli, circa: between 1620 and 1625 (3)

 Research by Ed Masters, REGINA Staff